-Coco coir is a proven best alternative to any growing media.
-Its use as a growing medium outperforms any other medium used for growing vegetables, ornamentals and tree plants.
-Its soft structure promotes easy root penetration and healthy growth.
-Coco coir is 100% environmentally friendly.
-It is a renewable resource that is consistent in quality.
-Coco coir has the best physical and chemical properties to promote better plant growth.
+Coconut coir is an excellent choice for commercial growers and hobbyists alike.
+Its use as a growing medium outperforms other substrates used for growing vegetables, herbs, and even ornamental plants.
+It is quickly becoming the # 1 preferred media in both hydroponic and organic culture, and for good reason.
+Its soft structure promotes superb root penetration and healthy growth.
+Coco coir is also 100% environmentally friendly!
+It is produced from a sustainable source (coconuts), and nothing is extracted from the ground or mined to produce it.
+Coco coir has the best physical and chemical properties to promote healthy plant growth.

-- Coco has high water-holding capacity.
-It can hold water up to eight times of its weight and release it over a period of time.
+- Coconut coir has a high water-holding capacity.
+It can hold water up to five times its weight and slow-releases it over a period of time.

 - It has excellent drainage and air porosity for better plant growth

-- Coco is very low in EC and carries mostly potassium salts, which is an essential major plant nutrient
+- Coconut coir is very low in EC and carries mostly potassium salts, which is an essential major plant nutrient

 - Cation exchange capacity is very good

-- Coco coir has some anti-fungal properties that help plants to get rid of soil borne diseases.
-It inhibits pathogens like Pithium
+- Coconut coir has some anti-fungal properties that help plants get rid of soil borne diseases.
+It also inhibits pathogens such as Pithium

-- Coco is very easy to re-hydrate after being dehydrated
+- The medium is very easy to re-hydrate after being dehydrated

 - It is a 100% renewable resource